 According to the National Institute of Child Health and Human Development, calcium deficiency is a dietary concern for American children.
-The U.S. Department of Agriculture reports that 86 percent of teenage girls and 64 percent of teenage boys are "calcium deficient."
+The USDA reports that 86 percent of teenage girls and 64 percent of teenage boys are calcium deficient.
 Milk competes with soft drinks and juices unsuccessfully among children.
-By maintaining the availability of flavored milk in schools (now required by the USDA to be nonfat milk), dietitians have increased opportunity to increase milk consumption among children.
+By maintaining the availability of flavored milk and increasing the fat content to 1 percent from the current USDA non-fat requirement in schools, dietitians would have the opportunity to increase milk consumption among children.

 USDA Food and Nutrition Service created nutritional guidelines for agencies participating in the Child Nutrition Program.
-All 24 school systems in Maryland participate in USDA's Childhood Nutrition programs.
-Guidelines include servings of milk served in schools during breakfast, snack, lunch, and supper.
-New nutritional guidelines have been created for USDA's Child and Adult Care Food Program which includes a serving of 8 oz milk.
+All 24 school systems in Maryland participate in these programs.
+Guidelines require milk to be served in schools during breakfast, snack, lunch, and supper.
+In addition, new nutritional guidelines have been created for USDA's Child and Adult Care Food Program which includes a serving of 8 ounces of milk.

-It is vital that schools keep milk properly chilled to make it refreshing and appealing for kids used to sugar laden soda and other drinks.
-Innovative advertising and promotion are also important competing with the budgets of soda and fast food.
-According to the Federal Trade Commission, in 2006, soda manufacturers and fast food companies spent \$1.6 billion targeting kids that year.
-The same year, milk processors spent \$67 million nationwide.
+It is vital that schools keep milk properly chilled to make it refreshing and appealing for students used to sugar-laden soda and other drinks.
+According to the Federal Trade Commission, in 2006, soda manufacturers and fast food companies spent \$1.6 billion targeting children, while milk processors spent only \$67 million on all advertising nationwide.